BryanLBrasil/BryanLBrasil/README.md

 <h3 align="center">Software Engineering Intern at AGROMAI! • Backend-focused Developer</h3>

 <p align="center">
-Software Engineering student at PUCRS and developer intern at Agromai.
+Software Engineer developer intern at Agromai.
 Focused on backend development with Python, FastAPI & Django, but also experienced with Java & Spring.
 </p>